SpaceX capsule and NASA crew make 1st splashdown in 45 years

 “Welcome back to planet Earth and thanks for flying SpaceX,” said Mission Control from SpaceX headquarters.

-“Anybody who’s touched Endeavour, you should take a moment to just cherish the day, especially given all the things that have happened this year,” Hurley said right before exiting the capsule more than an hour after splashdown.
-Both astronauts gave a thumbs-up as they emerged.
+Musk had rushed to Houston from SpaceX headquarters in Hawthorne, California, to welcome them.
+He was clearly moved — and relieved — while addressing the group.

+“I’m not very religious, but I prayed for this one,” he said.

-Their ride home in the capsule was fast, bumpy and hot, at least on the outside.
+The astronauts’ ride back to Earth was fast, bumpy and hot, at least on the outside.

 The spacecraft went from a screaming orbital speed of 17,500 mph (28,000 kph) to 350 mph (560 kph) during atmospheric reentry, and finally to 15 mph (24 kph) at splashdown.
 Peak heating during descent was 3,500 degrees Fahrenheit (1,900 degrees Celsius).
 The anticipated top G forces felt by the crew: four to five times the force of Earth’s gravity.

 The opening of the hatch was held up briefly by extra checks for toxic rocket fumes outside the capsule.
-After meeting with doctors, the astronauts were flown by helicopter to Pensacola, for the flight home to Houston and a reunion with their wives and sons.
-Musk was also headed to Texas from SpaceX’s Mission Control in California to meet with them.
+After medical checkups, the astronauts were flown by helicopter to Pensacola and then to Houston.

 There was one unexpected problem that could have endangered the operation: Once the capsule was in the water, private boats “just made a beeline for it,” and got too close, said NASA Administrator Jim Bridenstine, promising to do better next time at keeping sightseers on pleasure boats safely away.
 NASA video showed one vessel flying a large campaign flag for President Donald Trump.